trotter/autojump.vim/README.markdown

 you use).
 Use it in the same way you use `:J`, though it currently only supports global matches.

+If you're using NERDTree you can set `g:autojump_open_command` to `NERDTree` to toggle NERDTree on autojump target.

 Requirements
 ------------